Cyclic sieving for generalised non-crossing partitions associated to complex reflection groups of exceptional type - the details: Case-by-case verification of Theorem

 respectively that

 respectively that

-With the help of the {\sl GAP} package {\tt CHEVIE} \cite{chevAA}, one obtains 21 solutions for $w_i$ in \eqref{eq:G34*'''D2}: { } where we have again used the short notation of {\tt CHEVIE} referring to the internal ordering of the roots of $G_{34}$ in {\tt CHEVIE}.
+With the help of {\tt CHEVIE}, one obtains 21 solutions for $w_i$ in \eqref{eq:G34*'''D2}: { } where we have again used the short notation of {\tt CHEVIE} referring to the internal ordering of the roots of $G_{34}$ in {\tt CHEVIE}.
 Each of them gives rise to $m/3$ elements of $\Fix_{NC^m(G_{34})}(\phi^{p})$ since $i$ ranges from $1$ to $m/3$.

 There are no solutions $w_i$ in \eqref{eq:G34*'''D} and for $(w_{i_1},w_{i_2})$ in \eqref{eq:G34*'''E}.

 In total, we obtain $1+7\frac m3=\frac {7m+3}3$ elements in $\Fix_{NC^m(G_{34})}(\phi^p)$, which agrees with the limit in \eqref{eq:G34.5}.